 Pulumi vs. Serverless Framework

 The Serverless Framework is a tool that makes programming AWS Lambda, Azure Functions, and Google Cloud Functions easier, by removing much of the boilerplate out of the native cloud providers’ development experiences.
 It generates the YAML and configuration required for functions, and simplifies uploading code packs to the cloud.
-It relies on the cloud provider’s APIs or templating solutions for any provisioning or management beyond the functions themselves.
+The Serverless Framework relies on the cloud provider’s APIs or templating solutions for any provisioning or management beyond the functions themselves.

-Where Serverless treats each function as a configurable entity, Pulumi views the entire program as a cloud native program.
+Where Serverless Framework treats each function as a configurable entity, Pulumi views the entire program as a cloud native program.
 This means in practice that most Serverless Framework solutions also need to involve other solutions – like AWS CloudFormation – and that you as a user are left orchestrating changes in multiple systems.
 This often leads to the very “pile of bash scripts” problems that you had sought to solve in the first place.

 For a good specific comparison of Pulumi and the Serverless Framework, refer to this example: the before code using the Serverless Framework takes about 38 pages of explanation, including manual steps and AWS CloudFormation; the after code using Pulumi is only about 38 lines of code.